ivanseibel/my-wallet/README.md

 - radix-ui - Accessible, robust, and responsive React components
 - json-server - Get a full fake REST API with zero coding in less than 30 seconds (seriously)
 - react-hook-form - Performant, flexible and extensible forms with easy-to-use validation
+- hookforms/resolvers - A set of resolvers for react-hook-form
+- zod - TypeScript-first schema validation with static type inference

 # Issues